Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 • Shorten the time required to confirm a clinical diagnosis of EHV-4 infection

-• Ensure that horse populations are free of EHV-4
+• Help ensure that horse populations are free of EHV-4

 • Early prevention of spread of this virus